engineerrbae/day-2-start/README.md

 #Because we are trying to know the int's (integer) length & len function isn't trained to do so.

 #Len function can tell you string's length.
 And now, question comes what is string & int?
-To under it better.
+To understand it better.
 Data Types comes into the picture:

 #1.
 String
 #2.
 Integer